rubychilds/LAAS/README.md

 ##/shakespeare/:name/:from

-Will return content of the form ':name, Love looks not with the eyes, but with the mind, And therefore is winged Cupid painted blind - :from', e.g. /shakespeare/Falstaff/Prince%20Henry will return 'Falstaff, Love looks not with the eyes, but with the mind, And therefore is winged Cupid painted blind- Prince Henry
+Will return content of the form ':name, Love looks not with the eyes, but with the mind, and therefore is winged Cupid painted blind - :from', e.g. /shakespeare/Falstaff/Prince%20Henry will return 'Falstaff, Love looks not with the eyes, but with the mind, And therefore is winged Cupid painted blind- Prince Henry

 ##/war/:name/:from